jeromeandrewong/crud.../README.md

-# DoctorAnywhere Assessment

-## Task

-To build a simple RESTful API using Java and Spring Boot.
+A simple RESTful API using Java and Spring Boot.

 ## Tech